digital-cargo/good-practice-shipment-tracking/README.md

 For tokenized URIs, it is assumed that there is always a first contact between data provider and data consumer in a ONE Record world.
 This results in a specific problem for the given use case.
 For an "open" API, a previous contact with a subscription cannot be assumed.
 For the "first contact", the data consumer requires the unique tokenized ID for a shipment to request the data from the data owner.
 However, at this point the tokenized URI is not yet known or communicated.
-The data provider on the other side can not provide the tokenized URI because the data consumer is unknown due to the assumption of an "open API".
+The data provider on the other side cannot provide the tokenized URI because the data consumer is unknown due to the assumption of an "open API".

 To solve this problem, for this specific use case, the URI for the GET request should contain the AWB number as the logisticsObjectId for the request.
 The following section describes a reference implementation.